Where to Stay in Chicago First Time: Best Areas

 Lakeview is perfect if you are looking to experience a more local, everyday side of Chicago.
 As a residential neighborhood, the cafes and restaurants are largely family-run and cater to the locals rather than tourists.

-Stay in Lakeview if You’re looking for a quiet neighborhood to experience everyday life in suburban Chicago; Being quite far removed from the city center is not an issue; It is not your first time visiting Chicago.
+Stay in Lakeview if You’re looking for a quiet neighborhood to experience everyday life in suburban Chicago; It is not your first time visiting Chicago.

 Best places to stay in Lakeview: